 Larger scopes of work are reviewed and permitted as Formal General Permit Applications.

-Updates occur when your project has been rejected and you are providing an update that addresses the comment report.
+Updates occur when your project has been rejected and you provide an update addressing the comment report.

 Corrections are when changes occur in the field that deviates from the approved plans and those changes need to be reviewed.
 You will be asked to upload a completed General Permit Correction Acknowledgment Form (PDF).